kozalosev/SadFavBot/handlers/help.md

 Hello, *{{username}}*!

-I'm your lovely pocket for storing stickers, pictures, GIFs, voices, etc. It lets you save your favorite memes and keep them for further use via inline mode
+I'm your lovely pocket for storing stickers, pictures, GIFs, voices, etc. I'm supposed to let you save your favorite memes and keep them for further use via inline mode

 *Commands*

 /help — prints help message
-/save — starts a wizard that helps you store a meme associated with some textual alias /delete — starts a wizard that helps you delete some memes you no longer needed /cancel — aborts the current wizard
+/save — starts a wizard that helps you store a meme associated with some textual alias /delete — starts a wizard that helps you delete some memes you no longer needed /language — switch the bot's language
+/cancel — aborts the current wizard

 *Inline mode*